 As discussed, most ground leases are structured and expressed as a percentage return of the land value.
-In the previous section, the value of the land is estimated at \$4,080,000 (rounded).
+In the previous section, the value of the land is estimated at \$2,930,000 (rounded).
 The next step, therefore, is to estimate an appropriate rate of return to the land.

 Rates of return in ground leases do not significantly change over time.
 Changes over time are reflected in the base land value.
 The land value also accounts for a variety of other factors related to the land.
 The primary factor that can impact the rate of return is the terms of the ground lease.
 Most ground leases include fixed percentage or CPI adjustments every 5 or 10 years.
 Some ground leases include revaluation clauses that resets the ground rent every 20 or 25 years based on the property's land value at that time.
 If the terms of the ground lease are more favorable to the tenant, the rate of return is typically near the high end of the range initially since the tenant could pay more in the form of higher rent for the favorable ground lease terms all else being equal (i.e. closer to 10%).
 If the terms are more favorable to the landlord, the rate of return is typically near the low-end of the range.
 Since revaluation clauses are not desirable from a tenant's standpoint, such clauses would put downward pressure on the rate of return.
+The lack of a revaluation clause would put upward pressure on the rate of return.
 Also, if the ground lease does not subordinate to mortgage financing, the required rate of return can decrease from 0.5 to 1.0 percentage points, since leasehold financing becomes more difficult.